whiteyunjie/ROAM/README.md

 1.Add the pretrained model codes in `data_prepare/models` and provide the corresponding checkpoints.

 2.Add another 2 dependencies: spams(version 2.6.5.4) and torchsummary(version 1.5.1).

+3. Update the command of WSI segmentation and patching.